 - 600% more fiber than flax

-So, not only can hemp fiber be grown in a variety of climates, but you can also get more hemp fabric per acre of growth.
+This means that you get more hemp fabric per acre of growth.
 This sort of math makes not only environmental sense but financial sense as well.

 Hemp Enriches Soil

-In the world of agriculture, farmers are big fans of companion crops.
+Throughout the agriculture industry, farmers are fans of companion crops.
 Companion crops are plants that make it more advantageous for other plants to grow.
 Hemp is one of the best companion crops out there.

-Hemp pays it forward to the soil that made it possible.
-This sustainable crop has shown to improve the microbial composition of the soil it came from.
-This means hemp makes the soil better for the next batch of hemp crops or other plants the farmer decides to cultivate.
+Hemp benefits the .
+This sustainable crop has shown to improve the microbial composition of the soil it grows in.
+In other words, hemp makes the soil better for the next batch of hemp crops or other plants the farmer decides to cultivate.

 Hemp Gets Softer with Time

-One of the best reasons for wearing hemp fabric is that it’s comfortable.
-Just like our favorite pair of jeans, hemp fabric gets softer with time.
-You’ll love your hemp fabric when you first wear it and that appreciation will only grow stronger as the years pass!
+The fact that hemp fabric is comfortable is one of the best reasons to wear it.
+Just like your favorite pair of jeans, hemp fabric gets softer with time.
+You'll love your hemp fabric when you first wear it and that appreciation will only grow stronger throughout the years!

 How is Hemp Fabric Made?

 Hemp fabric is derived from long strands of fiber.
-These fibers make up the stalks that offer structural support and nutrients for the flowers to grow.
-To break these fibers apart, they must go through a process known as retting.
+These fibers make up the stalks that offer both structural support and nutrients for the flowers to grow.
+To break up these fibers, they must go through a process known as retting.

-Retting is when you soak the plant in a liquid.
-Anyone who has left a volleyball net or hammock in the rain can attest that these fibers loosen when wet.
+Retting is when you soak the plant in a liquid–– think about when a volleyball net or hammock is left in the rain the fibers loosen.
 The same goes for hemp fabric.
-By retting the stalks, manufacturers can tear the fibers away from one another and into individual strands.
+By retting the stalks, manufacturers are able to get the fibers away from one another and into individual strands.

-From there, the strands are woven together.
+From there, the strands can be woven together.
 This repurposes the fibers into textiles.
 You can manipulate the material to create hemp fabric that you can use to design clothing, shoes and bags.
-While hemp is a sustainable plant, some of the practices used to make hemp fabric aren’t.
-Let’s explain the differences so you can make an educated decision about your hemp fabric purchases.
+While hemp is a sustainable plant, unfortunately some of the practices used to make hemp fabric are not.
+Let's explain the differences in hemp fabric practices so you can make an educated decision about your purchases.

 What Are Poor Hemp Fabric Practices?

-Weaving together hemp fibers can be taxing and time-consuming.
-While machines can help expedite the process, some companies look to cut even more corners.
-In these instances, they may use chemical solvents.
-These practices allow manufacturers to make more products at a cheaper cost, but these inorganic compounds may have an adverse effect on our ozone layer.
+It can be both taxing and time consuming to weave together hemp fibers.
+While machines can help expedite the process, some companies look to cut as many corners as possible.
+In these instances, chemical solvents may be used.
+These practices allow manufacturers to make more products at a cheaper cost, but these inorganic compounds likely have an adverse effect on our ozone layer.

-Furthermore, some companies dye hemp fabric to make it more aesthetically pleasing.
-Many of these dyes are made with inorganic ingredients.
-You want to make sure you are purchasing hemp fabric that hasn’t been treated.
-Aim for companies that use natural sources for color, such as using turmeric to make yellow dye or beet juice to create a red hue.
+Furthermore, some companies try to improve the aesthetic of the hemp fabric by dying it.
+Sadly, many of these dyes are made with inorganic ingredients.
+It is in your best interest to make sure that you are purchasing hemp fabric that hasn't been treated.
+Aim to purchase from companies that use natural sources for color, like turmeric or beet juice.

 Who Sells Ethical Hemp Fabric?

-While opting for hemp fabric can go a long way in helping the environment, we can also lose the hemp battle to greed.
+While opting for hemp fabric can go a long way in helping the environment, we can also lose the hemp battle to corporate greed.
 If we want companies to maintain ethical practices, we must vote with our dollars.
-When people continue to support businesses that cut corners, it only opens the door for others to follow suit.
+When people continue to support businesses that cut corners, it only opens the door for others to do the same.
 Set a precedent by choosing companies that sell ethical hemp fabric.

 Some brands that sell ethical hemp fabric include:

-When you see hemp fabric in a store, be sure to research the product before buying.
+When you see hemp fabric in a store, be sure to research the product before you buy it.
 Some companies may grow their hemp with pesticides.
-These practices are not only harmful to the environment but for the consumer as well.
+These practices are not only harmful to the environment, but for the consumer as well.

 Is Hemp Fabric the Future?